 The evidence that a criminal court used to determine guilt and issue a sentence is also viable in a civil court.
 An arresting officer, for example, may offer their objective and subjective observations of the driver at the time of the driver’s apprehension.

-We Can Determine If Other Parties Share Fault for Your Crash.
+A Drunk Driving Accident Lawyer Can Determine if Other Parties Share Fault for Your Crash

 In some cases, another party could be to blame for the accident.
 This could happen if the drunk driver was operating someone else’s vehicle at the time of the accident.